syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 <ts name = "ej.TreeGrid.ToolbarItems"/>

-Specifies the list of toolbar items to rendered in TreeGrid toolbar
+Specifies the list of toolbar items to be rendered in TreeGrid toolbar

 <table class="params">
 <thead>